Skip to Main Content

 Introduction

 Welcome!
-This guide offers a brief introduction to Queer Theory and resources available at Indiana University.
-This guide is divided into four sections:
+This guide offers a brief introduction to queer theory and resources available at Indiana University.
+We have divided this page into four sections:

 1. A brief introduction to the field of Queer Theory and a history of the word "queer."